sagieppel/MatSeg-Synthethic-Dataset-Generation-Script/README.md

 # MatSeg Material Segmentation dataset generation script: Generate Images with materials distributed on objects and their segmentation maps
 Generation script for the MatSeg Dataset for zero-shot class-agnostic material states segmentation.
-This script will procedurally generate images dataset of multiple materials  distrubuted on object surfaces.
+This script will procedurally generate an image dataset of multiple materials  distributed on object surfaces.
 The distribution will be determined by patterns extracted from natural images and their segmentation maps.

 See the paper [Learning Zero-Shot Material States Segmentation, by Implanting Natural Image Patterns in Synthetic Data](https://arxiv.org/pdf/2403.03309.pdf) for more details.

+The generated dataset (generated using this script) can be found  here: [1](https://e.pcloud.link/publink/show?code=kZHCcnZOfzqInb3anSl7xzFBoqCDmkr2JKV),[2](https://icedrive.net/s/SBb3g9WzQ5wZuxX9892Z3R4bW8jw)

 ## What does this generate?

-Generate the MatSim Dataset for class independent zero-shot material segmentation: Random materials  distributed on scene and object according to natural patterns.
+Generate the MatSim Dataset for class-independent zero-shot material segmentation: Random materials  distributed on scene and object according to natural patterns.
-It will take set of natural images and extract patterns from them it will use this patterns to map set of random materials to random object surfaces.
+It will take a set of natural images and extract patterns from them it will use these patterns to map a set of random materials to random object surfaces.
-The resulting data set can be used to train net for Zero-Shot Material Segmentation (segmentation of material and their states without needing to ever encounter the material class during training).
+The resulting data set can be used to train the net for Zero-Shot Material Segmentation (segmentation of material and their states without needing to ever encounter the material class during training).
-The general concept shown in Figures 1/2 and described in: [Learning Zero-Shot Material States Segmentation, by Implanting Natural Image Patterns in Synthetic Data](https://arxiv.org/pdf/2403.03309.pdf)
+The general concept shown in Figures 1/2 and described in [Learning Zero-Shot Material States Segmentation, by Implanting Natural Image Patterns in Synthetic Data](https://arxiv.org/pdf/2403.03309.pdf)
 ![Figure 1](/Figure1.jpg)
 ![Figure 2](/Figure2.jpg)